 Every day I’d just load one of these books into Audible on my phone for my commutes to and from work and school, concentrate on what was being explained… rewinding and repeating sections that I needed to focus on… and steadily I got through them.
 When I’m at home and I have a free moment, I open one of them up and read where the audiobook left off – or investigate the sections I didn’t fully absorb while listening.

 I’m finding that a lot of people I care about struggle one way or another.
 Things like launching their ideas and working toward their dreams, or finding happiness in their routines and the people around them.
 A lot of people hold on to the past, dwell and soak in the negative, or simply just don’t put the effort into themselves to be able to rise above what weighs them down or discourages them.
 I hope that as time goes on I can work to be of assistance to them, or inspiration for people that can’t find a way on their own.
 Fortunately, I’ve gotten to a point where I’ve come to grips with the things that have bothered me for years, and spreading the sense of freedom I’ve gained from that to help others through the dark would be amazing.

 Software and Math Books I’m Working Through

-Other, more career-centered, books I’ve gotten recently that I’m concentrating on include:
+Other, more career-centered, books I’ve gotten recently that I’m studying include: